-The sound achieved on Blackbird I feel is the bands most wide ranging and diverse yet, representing a sonic like music space (without sounding too pretentious) expanding in all directions and drawing on all sorts of influences.
+The sound achieved on Blackbird I feel is the bands most wide-ranging and diverse yet, representing a sonic like music space (without sounding too pretentious) expanding in all directions and drawing on all sorts of influences.
 Soul, rhythm and blues, funk, and jazz influences come to the fore throughout this album, especially on the first half, while techno dominates on the last few tracks.
-On the first half of the album, many of the tracks contain extended improvised jam sections that includes funky guitar, soulful 70s horns, and a banging rhythm section.
-Songs in this category include the epic opener “Blackbird” which comes in at over nine minutes, the soul/R&B influenced “Clean the House”, and the mid 1970s Stevie Wonder like “Bones”.
-With an emphasis on extended jam sessions it is no surprise that most of the songs on the album come in at the seven to nine minute range, with the band also having stated that on this album they tried to replicate their live sound as closely as possible.
+On the first half of the album, many of the tracks contain extended improvised jam sections that include funky guitar, soulful 70s horns, and a banging rhythm section.
+Songs in this category include the epic opener “Blackbird” which comes in at over nine minutes, the soul/R&B influenced “Clean the House”, and the mid-1970s Stevie Wonder-like “Bones”.
+With an emphasis on extended jam sessions, it is no surprise that most of the songs on the album come in at the seven to nine-minute range, with the band also having stated that on this album they tried to replicate their live sound as closely as possible.
 Techno like influences feature significantly on the last few tracks.
-Although techno is not really my cup of tea, I did like the tracks “Mother Mother” which fuses techno with a splattering of R&B horns and soulful vocals, and the album closer “Bohannon”, a seven minute techno driven track that will no doubt get the remixed treatment and find its way into clubs very soon.
+Although techno is not really my cup of tea, I did like the tracks “Mother Mother” which fuses techno with a splattering of R&B horns and soulful vocals, and the album closer “Bohannon”, a seven-minute techno-driven track that will no doubt get the remixed treatment and find its way into clubs very soon.